humaidk2/react-native-share-from-outside/README.md

 [![npm version](https://badge.fury.io/js/react-native-share-menu.svg)](https://www.npmjs.com/package/react-native-share-menu)

+I used react native share menu for my own project, and i found it lacking and hard to integrate.

+The biggest problem was the lack of support for sharing from whatsapp/telegram.

+Sharing multiple items.

+Sharing some data between the share extension and the main app

+Sharing some secrets between the share extension and the main app

+New share intent suggestions.

+Share extension on ios needs at least needs to be handled natively because it has a 120MB limit and running js using react native takes about 50MB, leaving about half to work with.

+I think share extension should be responsible to store the data using something like mmkv or optionally upload it to the cloud and if you need access to it, you have to load the data in on startup or synchronize the data in a service.

+This should be the default behaviour on ios and android

+I also think the uploading part can be integrated to the share extension but that should be kinda optional.

+Only after completing the above features, will this project be released on npm

+If you would like to help build the above, please contact me

 Add your app as a target for sharing from other apps and write iOS Share Extensions in React Native.

 ## Installation